Coronavirus and Travel Safety

 It’s worth taking along a small quantity of foreign currency (US, Canadian or Australian dollars, British pounds or euros) as cash is more widely exchangeable than travellers’ cheques.
+The notes will need to be in perfect condition, bright and crisp with no creases or tears.
 Don’t try to change money on the black market – you’ll almost certainly get ripped off.

 Credit cards and wiring money

-China is basically a cash economy, and credit cards, such as Visa, American Express and MasterCard, are only accepted at big tourist hotels and the fanciest restaurants, and by some tourist-oriented shops; there is usually a four percent handling charge.
-It’s straightforward to obtain cash advances on a Visa card at many Chinese banks (however, the commission is a steep three percent).
-Visa card holders can also get cash advances using ATM machines bearing the “Plus” logo, and book hotels and the like online.
+China is basically a cash economy, and credit cards, such as Visa, American Express and MasterCard, are only accepted at big tourist hotels and the fanciest restaurants, and by some tourist-oriented shops; there is usually a 4 percent handling charge.
+It’s straightforward to obtain cash advances on a Visa card at many Chinese banks (however, the commission is a steep 3 percent).
+Visa card holders can also get cash advances using ATMs bearing the “Plus” logo, and book hotels and the like online.

-It’s possible to wire money to China through Western Union (w www.westernunion.cn); funds can be collected from one of their agencies or branches of the Postal Savings Bank of China.
+It’s possible to wire money to China through Western Union (www.westernunion.cn); funds can be collected from one of their agencies or branches of the Postal Savings Bank of China.

-China officially has a five-day week, though this only really applies to government offices, which open Monday to Friday approximately 8am to noon and again from 1pm to 5pm.
+China officially has a five-day week, though this only really applies to government offices, which open Monday to Friday approximately 8am–noon and again from 1–5pm.
 Generalization is difficult, though: post offices open daily, as do many shops, often keeping long, late hours, especially in big cities.
 Although banks usually close on Sundays – or for the whole weekend – even this is not always the case.

-Tourist sights open every day, usually between 8am and 5pm and without a lunch break.
+Tourist sights open every day, usually 8am–5pm and without a lunch break.
 Most public parks open from about 6am.
-Museums tend to have more restricted hours, often closing one day a week.
+Museums tend to have more restricted hours, often closing on Mondays.
 If you arrive at an out-of-the-way place that seems to be closed, however, don’t despair – knocking or poking around will often turn up a drowsy doorkeeper.
 Conversely, you may find other places locked and deserted when they are supposed to be open.

 Both IC and IP cards are sold from corner stores, mobile-phone emporiums, and from street hawkers (usually outside the mobile-phone emporiums) all over the country.
 These cards can only be used in the places you buy them – move to another city and you’ll have to buy a new card.

-China occupies a single time zone, eight hours ahead of GMT, thirteen hours ahead of US Eastern Standard Time, sixteen hours ahead of US Pacific Time and two hours behind Australian Eastern Standard Time.
+Despite its huge east-west spread, the whole of China occupies a single time zone, 8hr ahead of GMT, 13hr ahead of US Eastern Standard Time, 16hr ahead of US Pacific Time and 2hr behind Australian Eastern Standard Time.
 There is no daylight saving.

 The internet is your best source of information before you travel, as Chinese tourist offices overseas mostly sell packages and have little to offer individual travellers.
 Once you reach the mainland, you’ll find the CITS (China International Travel Service; 中国国际旅行社, zhōngguó guójì lǚxíngshè) and alternatives such as the CTS (China Travel Service; 中国旅行社, zhōngguó lǚxíngshè) everywhere from large cities to obscure hamlets.
-While they all book flight and train tickets, local tours and accommodation, their value to independent travellers varies from office to office – some are extremely clued-up and helpful, others totally indifferent and uninformed.
-Don’t take it for granted that anyone will speak English at these places.
-Other sources of information on the ground include accommodation staff or tour desks – especially at youth hostels – and backpacker cafés in destinations such as Dali and Yangshuo that see heavy numbers of foreign tourists.
+While they book flight and train tickets, local tours and accommodation, their value to independent travellers is usually pretty low, even on the rare occasions that someone speaks English.
+Other sources of information on the ground include accommodation staff or tour desks – especially at youth hostels – and backpacker cafés in destinations such as Dali and Yangshuo.

 Cities with large expat populations (including Beijing, Shanghai, Chengdu and Guangzhou) have English-language magazines with bar, restaurant and other listings.
-These are usually distributed free in bars and upmarket hotels, and often have accompanying websites.
+These are usually distributed free in bars and upmarket hotels, and often have accompanying websites, listed throughout the Guide.